 Standing to sue: who can seek private antitrust enforcement?

-Standing rights to seek private antitrust enforcement in Brazil will depend on whether the action is collective or individual.
+Right of standing to seek private antitrust enforcement in Brazil will depend on whether the action is collective or individual.

 There is no guidance, either in the case law or in the NCA, regarding the risk of multiple recovery involving direct and indirect purchasers, for example.
-Could the direct purchaser recover damages from the violator, even though it has passed on the excessive price further down the distribution line?
+Could a direct purchaser recover damages from the violator, even though it has passed on the excessive price further down the distribution line?
 This is an extremely relevant question because, as we will demonstrate below, the Brazilian legal system adopted the theory of direct and immediate causation, which means that if damages were not caused directly and immediately by the violator’s conduct, there is no duty to indemnify.

 Statute of limitation: when should the claim be filed?

 Individuals harmed by anti-competitive practices have the right to pursue and obtain private damages, notwithstanding the existence of an investigation before the antitrust agency.
 Evidently, those individuals might prefer to wait for CADE’s final decision and build a stronger case against the violator in court.
 However, antitrust investigations in Brazil usually take years (in many cases, decades), especially in the case of multiple defendants or if parties are seeking remedies before courts in an attempt to bar the investigation.
 This could potentially cause a clash with the statute of limitations periods.

 The Brazilian Civil Code sets a term of three years to individuals or entities who want to seek recovery based on a civil liability claim.5 This issue becomes complex, however, with regard to what moment the limitation period clock should start ticking.